One of my favorite parts of a beach trip is devouring a stack of books. Here’s what I’ve read so far this week:

 Sold was the story of a 13 year-old girl in Nepal sold into prostitution.
 It is very sensitively and poignantly written.
 Every year 12,000 young girls in Nepal are sold by their families, either intentionally or unwittingly into a life of sexual slavery in the brothels of India.
 Worldwide, the U. S. State Department estimates that nearly half a million children are trafficked into the sex trade annually.
 Sold is a National Book Award Finalist and I hope my daughter will read it.

 I can’t stop thinking about The Blue Sweater, which takes a look at sustainable development work in poverty-stricken areas.
 I sometimes felt like I was reading about my own life, as I read about Jacqueline Novogratz’s experiences in Africa.
-Her background as a Wall Street banker with an MBA from Stanford and a BA in economics and international relations has prepared her to find innovate ways to bridge the gap between venture capitalism and traditional charity.
+Her background as a Wall Street banker with an MBA from Stanford and a BA in economics and international relations has prepared her to find innovative ways to bridge the gap between venture capitalism and traditional charity.
 A fascinating read for those of us looking for ways to change the world.
 Her words made me want to do more.

 I’m already thinking about the next stack of books I’ll take when we go to the beach in August.
 We’ll be there twice as long and my stack will be twice as high!